shu8/Stack-Overflow-Optional-Features/README.md

 # Stack Overflow Optional Features (SOOF)

+SOOF has been moved to https://github.com/soscripted/sox and has been renamed to ***SOX***!
+It's the same userscript, but better!!!

+---

 A userscript for sites in the Stack Exchange Network to add a bunch of optional, user-selectable features via an easy-to-use control panel.

 #How to use, requirements, how it works